FTSE rallies after BoE decision, Hikma sinks

 "Post-referendum, the UK faces a lengthy period of uncertainty.
 In the shorter term, this will result in lower investment and consumption ...
 In this context, the MPC's decision to cut interest rates is a step in the right direction," Thomas Miller Investment's chief investment officer, Abi Oladimeji, said in a note.

-The FTSE 250 mid-cap index, which is dominated by domestically focused companies, was up 1.5 percent.
+The FTSE 250 mid-cap index, which is dominated by domestically focused companies, extended gains to trade 1.3 percent higher.

-Banking sector stocks Lloyds and Royal Bank of Scotland pared gains after the BoE decision with Lloyds ending 1 percent lower, and mid-cap challenger bank CYBG fell 1.8 percent.
+Banking sector stocks Lloyds and Royal Bank of Scotland pared gains after the BoE decision and mid-cap challenger bank CYBG fell 2.6 percent.

-UK housebuilders, however, reversed their losses after the rate cut, with the UK Real Estate index rising 2 percent.
+UK housebuilders, however, reversed their losses after the rate cut, with the UK Real Estate index trading 1.2 percent higher.

 Some companies also gained on the back of strong results.

-Aviva was up 6.7 percent after the insurer boosted profits and cash generation in the first half of the year despite a challenging market, enabling it to raise its interim dividend.
+Aviva was up 6.5 percent after the insurer boosted profits and cash generation in the first half of the year despite a challenging market backdrop, enabling it to raise its interim dividend.

-Mid-cap outsourcing firm Serco Group surged 10.5 percent after raising its 2016 profit forecast for the second time this year and said Britain's vote to leave the European Union could bring opportunities as well as costs.
+Mid-cap outsourcing firm Serco Group surged more than 14 percent after raising its 2016 profit forecast for the second time this year and said Britain's vote to leave the European Union could bring opportunities as well as costs.

 Some companies suffered heavily after their updates.

-Hikma dropped 16.8 percent, its worst one-day percentage drop since 2008, after saying that its full-year core operating profit from its generics unit would be hurt by delayed approvals of new products and higher-than-expected costs.
+Hikma dropped 12.3 percent and headed for its worst one-day percentage drop in 7 years after saying that its full-year core operating profit from its generics unit would be hurt by delayed approvals of new products and higher-than-expected costs.

-Randgold Resources, down 3.8 percent, also featured among the top decliners after it said its second-quarter profit from mining was flat as higher gold prices were offset by lower production and increased costs.
-(Editing by Andrew Heavens)
+Randgold Resources, down 8.2 percent, also featured among the top decliners after it said its second-quarter profit from mining was flat as higher gold prices were offset by lower production and increased costs.
+(Editing by Louise Ireland)